 jason and I went down to The Bookloft to hear David Sedaris do a few readings, and then have him sign a couple of his books (well- our books actually; but he did write them, well not these ones by hand… you know what I mean).
 The readings were as good as expected- something very new as well as something already published… then some observations from his diary.
 Man he sure knows how to turn a phrase.
 A few questions, much humour; all outside in great weather under a full moon.

 Then we waited for about three and a half hours to get the books signed, and have a short audience (not that he has any pretensions, just that the structure of that book store meant we had to wait in line, then enter the pre-chamber, before being allowed into his presence).
-He asked what we do; so I mentioned that I was eking out a living with CafePress and Unemployment Insurance after being laid off.
-He said he didn’t know what CP is (David, should you find this entry, check out my CP Shop).
+He asked what we do; so I mentioned that I was eking out a living with POD shops and Unemployment Insurance after being laid off.

 He asked me about the last book signing I attended; in truth he had mentioned that earlier as a possible question, and since I had to think hard about it, I prompted him to ask me.
 It was Craig Russell signing his book “Craig Russell and His Ladies” for me in the Hudson Bay store in Toronto in 1979.